Örenyurt

-Örenyurt is a village in Gemerek in the Turkish province of Sivas. Örenyurt is the most northern place in Gemerek.
-Because the height of the village it can be very cold during the winter months.
+Örenyurt is a village in Gemerek District, in Sivas Province, Turkey.
+Its population is 79 (2022). Örenyurt is the northernmost place in Gemerek District.
+Because of the elevation of the village it can be very cold during the winter months.
 Bulhasan and Keklicek are the nearest villages to Orenyurt.

 The kangal dog is the symbol of Sivas which originated in this region.

 History

 The history of the village goes back to the 19th century.
 It was founded by the leader of the Pasa clan Kuloglu.

 Some of the most known families are the Pasa's (Yildirim family), Körhasan's, Seyid's (Sahin en Özmen) Teyin's, Topalosman's, Hasanell's (Duman family) and Uzunoglan's.
 The Pasa's were the founders of Örenyurt.
 Kuloglu, Hasan Kah and Abdurrahman are one of the most known leaders of this family group.

-Economy

 Coat of arms

-The coat of arms of Örenyurt (Turkish: Örenyurt Amblemi) consists of a kangal supporting a shield.
+The coat of arms of Örenyurt consists of a kangal supporting a shield.
 The kangal, Kabardic tree en the Karasivri mountain are Örenyurt symbols dating from the first beginning.